syncfusion-content/uwp-docs/uwp/TreeGrid/ToolTip.md

 ---
 layout: post
-title: ToolTip of SfTreeGrid.
+title: ToolTip in UWP TreeGrid control | Syncfusion
-description: ToolTip of SfTreeGrid | SfTreeGrid | ToolTip
+description: Learn here all about ToolTip support in Syncfusion UWP TreeGrid (SfTreeGrid) control and more.
 platform: uwp
 control: SfTreeGrid
 documentation: ug